 To remove certain tasks

 Overall delays and budget overruns of projects

-Crashing: This refers to assigning resources in addition to existing resources to get work done faster.
-Associate with additional cost such as labor, equipment etc.
+Crashing - This refers to assigning resources in addition to existing resources to get work done faster, associated with additional cost such as labor, equipment, etc.

 Resource leveling is aimed at increasing efficiency when undertaking projects by utilizing the resources available at hand.
 Proper resource leveling will not result in heavy expenditure.